-Currently the District is using the Texas Water Development Board's Groundwater Availability Model (GAM) for the Seymour and Blaine Aquifers.
+The District is using the Texas Water Development Board's Groundwater Availability Model (GAM) for the Seymour and Blaine Aquifers.
 The GAM model uses available datasets to generate digital descriptions of the aquifers.
 The datasets describe saturated thickness and yield, which the product describes as water in storage.
 When combined with recharge and production values, these estimates can be used by the District to derive goals for future estimates of available groundwater and necessary production limits.
-The following two tables are taken from GAM Run 10-021 and summarize the information required for the management plan.
-The GAM Run in its entirety is attached to the end of the management plan.
+GAM Run 14-009 is attached as Appendix C.